 Caring for your dog when they arrive home

 Once home, you may find that your dog doesn’t seem quite themselves after surgery.
 Although with modern anaesthetics pets normally recover very quickly, they may seem a bit disorientated and even a little unsure of where they are.
 More than anything, your dog will likely want to sleep and relax in their comfort zone.
 Even if your dog is a little disorientated they should always be bright and responsive to you, while being able to settle and get comfortable.
 If this is not the case then you should always give your local vet a call to discuss.

 How do I keep my dog comfortable after surgery?

-It’s best to have your dog rest in familiar territory, allowing them to lie comfortably in their bed, keep their body temperature regulated (especially if its summer, ensure they can rest in a cool room) while having access to fresh water.
-If you have young children, keep them away from your dog so to not aggravate them.
+It’s best to have your dog rest in familiar territory, allowing them to lie comfortably in their bed, keep their body temperature regulated (especially if it’s summer, ensure they can rest in a cool room) while having access to fresh water.
+If you have young children, keep them away from your dog so as to not aggravate them.
 It is also likely your vet will also provide a course of pain relief, and other medication, which your dog should take as instructed.

 How long will it take my dog to recover from anaesthesia?

 The side effects from anaesthesia shouldn’t last long, so if your dog appears overly quiet, vacant or disorientated you should call your vet to discuss.